Easter at La Manga Club: Ways to enjoy your family holiday

 For those days that you don´t fancy leaving the complex, you can enjoy your holiday as a family at La Manga Club with lots of fun for everyone, especially youngsters.
 Situated in the Tennis Centre, the Junior Club is a place that children from 5 to 13 years can take part in daily activities in both the mornings and afternoons led by supervisors specially trained in childcare.

 For Easter, the Junior Club has created an extensive programme of activities for children between 5 and 13 years, from 9.00 – 18.00, from the 23rd March to the 1st April.
 The youngsters of the family will be able to play detectives, show off their culinary skills with MasterChef or dress up as their favourite superheroes.
 Don´t forget crazy golf, sports games, a wide range of workshops and the traditional Easter egg hunt!

 Play golf in Murcia

 Although our golf and tennis academies are very popular with the kids that take place throughout the year, Easter is the perfect opportunity for parents to play their favourite sports too.

-While the kids are entertained with the programmed activities at Junior Club, the adults of the family can test out their swing in any of the three golf courses at La Manga Club, recently named amongst the best golf courses in Europe.
+While the kids are entertained with the programmed activities at Junior Club, the adults of the family can test out their swing in any of the three golf courses at La Manga Club, recently named amongst the 40 Best Golf Courses in Spain.
 As well as this, Hotel Príncipe Felipe 5* and La Manga Club have been chosen various times as the Best Golf Hotel in Spain, proving it`s always an ideal destination for lovers of both golf and tranquility.

 Play tennis at La Manga Club

-The courts have seen some important tennis tournaments played and hosted some of the most key players, especially British ones thanks to our agreement with the Lawn Tennis Association (LTA), which made La Manga Club the Association´s training headquarters outside of the UK.
+The courts have seen some important tennis tournaments played and hosted some of the most key players, especially British ones, thanks to our agreement with the Lawn Tennis Association (LTA), which has made La Manga Club the Association's training headquarters outside of the UK.